snowplow/documentation/docs/understanding-tracking-design/managing-tracking-scenarios-console/index.md

 ![](images/ts-2.png)

-Be aware of the **Show version** of the data structure against which the Tracking Scenario will be created.
+Be aware of the **version** of the data structure against which the Tracking Scenario will be created.
 This means that the tracking will be compatible with this specific Data Structure version but may not be compatible against other versions or future versions if they evolve.

 The fields available to fill at this stage are:

 - A text field with the **Scenario name**.
-- A tag field to indicate which applications this scenario is design to tracked.
+- A tag field to indicate which applications this scenario is designed to track.
 This will allow to create or reuse existing tags from other defined tracking scenarios.
 - A free text field for a **description** of the tracking scenario.

 ![](images/ts-3.png)